 Use

-Limestone is mainly used in cement manufacturing and in chemical industries.
+Limestone is mainly used in cement manufacturing and in the chemical industries.

 2.2 Mica